CurvSurf/FindSurface-BasicDemo-Android/README.md

 ----

-Look around  `runFindSurfaceDemo` function of FindSurfaceDemo.swift file first, where FindSurface APIs are called.
+Look around  `FindSurfaceDemo.runDemo` function of [FindSurfaceDemo.kt](src/FindSurfaceDemo.kt) file first, where FindSurface APIs are called.
 The logic in the function consists of the following 4 steps:

 ### Obtaining FindSurface Context